 We rely on our sense of sight more than any other sense.
 At Bard Optical, we strive for a “Vision for life”—including all stages of life.
 While aging does come with some unavoidable vision issues, many are preventable.

 The same is true of diabetes.
-While diabetes patients have to be vigilant about their eye health in particular, it is very possible to prevent, delay, and reduce the damage on vision associated with diabetes.
+While diabetes patients have to be vigilant about their eye health, in particular, it is very possible to prevent, delay, and reduce the damage to vision associated with diabetes.

 How To Prevent Diabetes

 Preventing optical damage relies on many of the same strategies as preventing damage to other body systems.
 These are things like: